tenzor7/zaiste.net/content/blog/2012-04_amusing_offer_for_dedicated_servers_from_home_pl.md

 (1) after [CPU Benchmark](http://www.cpubenchmark.net/high_end_cpus.html)
 (2) with [Home.pl](http://home.pl) you must sign up for a contract (fee for 1-3 months)

 [Home.pl](http://home.pl) proposed pretty amusing price for the setup.
 It might indicate that they are still a small company (mitigating the provision cost of new hardware).
 The idea to have a contract only amplifies possible friction of selling process.
-Monthly fee for their offerings is much higher and their promotion is cumbersome - draw your own conclusions…
+Monthly fee for their offerings is much higher and their promotion is cumbersome.
+Draw your own conclusions, but to me, it's clear that guys at Home.pl just missed the point with such offering...